Astrophysics (Index)About

 (concept for 2030s large space IR telescope)

 The Origins Space Telescope (OST) is an initiative to develop a 2030s large-aperture space telescope, in an L2 orbit, to observe infrared wavelengths in the 5 μm to 1 mm range, for a c2035 launch.
-Its goal is high redshifts as well investigation of solar system objects such as comets, and extra-solar planet observations.
+Its goal is high redshifts as well as investigation of solar system objects (such as comets) and observation of extra-solar planets.
 Given the far-future time-frame, the concepts have been shifting and can be expected to shift more.

 Current plans are a 5.9-meter aperture (similar to that of James Webb Space Telescope), with instruments including camera(s), spectrograph(s) and polarimeter(s) covering 2.8 to 588 μm, with instruments cooled to 4.5 K to reduce thermal noise, thus increase sensitivity.
-This wavelength-range is similar to Herschel Space Observatory but with an aperture larger than Herschel's 3.5 meters and with far more sensitivity due to the cryogenic temperature.
+This wavelength-range is similar to Herschel Space Observatory but with an aperture larger than Herschel's 3.5 meters and with far more sensitivity requiring a cryogenic temperature.
 Instruments:

-Initial plans aimed for an aperture in the 8-15 range, and an early concept specified a 9.1-meter primary mirror.
-This came to be termed Concept 1, with the name Concept 2 applied to the plan that continues to evolve, which addresses budget concerns, among them, matching its dimensions to practically-available launch equipment, aiming to match the capabilities of the SLS 8.4-meter-diameter launch rocket currently in development, or hoping some future launch vehicle will have similar capabilities.
+Initial plans aimed for an aperture in the 8-to-15-meter range, and an early concept specified a 9.1-meter primary mirror.
+This came to be termed Concept 1, with the alternate plan, Concept 2, which continues to evolve, addressing practical and budget concerns.
+Among the concerns is to match its dimensions with practically-available launch equipment, aiming to match the capabilities of the SLS 8.4-meter-diameter launch rocket currently in development, or to use some future launch vehicle that has similar capabilities.

 (telescope,reflector,spacecraft,infrared,NASA,plan,far infrared,L2)